Tp4

 1881 and 1907 Prussian state railways KPEV

-0-3-0 axle arrangement (classes G3 and G4 with several sub-variants).
-With rapidly
+locomotives with the 0-3-0 axle arrangement (classes G3 and G4 with several

-only on main lines.
-In order to negotiate tight curves, 4th axle
+principle run only on main lines.
+In order to negotiate tight curves, 4th

 frame (wheel flanges of 2nd and 3rd axles were narrowed